‘The legends are real… and they kill’

 Franklin, North Creek and Troy, New York

 After a fairly inauspicious first half with some characters that seem like they won’t be worth rooting for the pace racks up rapidly midway through.
 From then on there’s some decent monster makeup, non-stop tension and some genuine scares.
-What’s more, it develops into a monster mash that also involves Evil Dead style zombies.
+What’s more, Dawn of the Beast develops into a monster mash that also involves Evil Dead style zombies.
 Worth watching.